nabzclan-reborn/discord-cdn-bypass/README.md

-# Discord CDN Bypass and File Download API
+# Discord CDN Bypass API

 This API allows users to bypass Discord CDN URLs, download the file to the server, and return the file URL for access.
 Files are automatically deleted 5 minutes after being saved.